 EMC’s first Corporate Social Responsibility report highlights our commitment to a positive economic impact, our commitment to the community and our commitment to the environment.
 We have laid a solid foundation for more than 100 years and look forward to another 100 years of strength, stability and service to our community.

-Art EMC, a project initiated by the EMC Art Committee in 2005, directly supports and involves EMC employees in the visual arts.
-Iowa artists submit artwork for the opportunity to be purchased as part of EMC’s permanent art collection and included in our virtual art gallery.
-EMC employees take part in the selection process by voting through an online poll.
+Art EMC, a project initiated by the EMC Art Committee in 2005, directly supports the visual arts and involves EMC employees in the art selection process.
+Iowa artists submit artwork for consideration of inclusion in our virtual art gallery and purchase as part of EMC's permanent art collection.
+EMC employees take part in the selection process by voting through an online preference poll.
+Learn more.

 EMC Insurance Companies places an emphasis on enhancing the quality of life in the communities we serve.
 The company and its employees throughout the country are actively involved in the United Way by donating both time and money.
-The company supports numerous organizations in central Iowa, where the corporate headquarters and Des Moines branch office are located:
+EMC Insurance Foundation supports numerous organizations in central Iowa, where the corporate headquarters and Des Moines branch office are located:

 EMC’s branch and service offices also donate time, money and supplies to numerous organizations in their local communities.

 EMC Insurance Foundation

 The EMC Insurance Foundation was established to review philanthropic requests and to continue our ongoing efforts to improve the communities in which we live and work.
 The Foundation is a strong supporter of insurance education.

 EMC Insurance Companies has made a commitment to the insurance industry by sponsoring the Kelley Insurance Center at Drake University in Des Moines, Iowa.
 The Kelley Insurance Center provides assistance to college students by helping them obtain a degree in insurance and is dedicated to the development of careers in the insurance industry.